raspberrypilearning/dont-fall-through/en/step_4.md

 In the Hierarchy window, select **all** the Floor cubes.

+Navigate to the materials folder.

-Drag your 'safe' material to the 'Safe Colour' variable.
+Drag your 'safe' material to the 'Safe Colour' variable in the Inspector.

 ![A screenshot showing the 'Safe Colour' applied to the 'Safe Colour' variable.](images/safe-colour-applied.png)